MariusMatutiae/Bash-script-for-Signal-Proxy-vps/README.md

 > - **Privileges:** The user is granted `NOPASSWD` sudo rights to allow for non-interactive system management and Docker operations.
 > - **Result:** There are no user passwords on the system to be brute-forced.

+**Pro-Tip: Web Console Access**
+Since this script disables passwords for maximum security, the provider's "Web Console" will not be accessible for login.
+In an emergency (e.g., loss of SSH keys), you must use the provider's 'Rescue Mode' to mount the disk and manually set a password or replace the authorized_keys file.

 ## Troubleshooting
 * **SSH Socket Issues:** If port changes don't show up in `ss -lntp`, the script automatically triggers `systemctl restart ssh.socket`.
 * **Certbot Failures:** Ensure Port 80 is not blocked by your VPS provider's external dashboard (security groups).